 csrf_token: xpath "string(//input[@name='_csrf']/@value)"

-Captures are defined in a Captures section.
-Captures are composed of a variable name and a query.
 We have already seen queries in Adding asserts tutorial part.
-Since we want to capture value from an HTML document, we can use a XPath capture.
+Since we want to capture value from an HTML

 Every query can be used in assert or in capture.
 You can capture value from JSON response with a JSONPath capture, or capture cookie value with the same queries that you use in asserts.